Home page Bellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Journeys Ergonomics The rest Site map

 Geographic spread of brick thickness

-The shape of the bricks also tends to vary, with thickness accounting for more of the size difference than length or width.
-The thickness of the bricks I measured ranged from 42mm to 90mm, a ratio between thickest and thinnest of 2.1 The thickness of a standard modern brick is 65±3mm (ie 62-68mm).
+The shape of the bricks also tends to vary, and thickness accounts for more of the size difference than length or width.
+The thickness of the bricks I measured ranged from 42mm to 90mm, a ratio of 2.1 between thickest and thinnest.
+The thickness of a standard modern brick is 65±3mm (ie 62-68mm).

 The map shows where the bricks were found, with the darker blobs being the thicker bricks.
-For plotting, the sizes were grouped into five bands, separated 10mm.
+For plotting, the sizes were grouped into five bands, each spanning an interval of 10mm.
 The map clearly shows the tendency for thicker bricks to be found further north.

 The GB coastline is reproduced from Ordnance Survey map data by permission of the Ordnance Survey © Crown copyright 2010